-An initiative by the Rector of the National University of Life and Environmental Sciences of Ukraine, academician Dmytro Melnichuk, to implement the delivery of lectures for first-year students in English, beginning in September of 2003, was supported by the Ministry of Higher Education of the Ukraine.
-The initiative facilitates the improvement of higher education and its internationalization and mutual understanding in keeping with the fundamental principles of the "Magna Charta Universitatum", accepted in Bologna in 1988.
+Lecturing in English for the first-year students introduced at the National University of Life and Environmental Sciences of Ukraine from September 2003.
+The initiative facilitates the improvement of higher education and its internationalization and mutual understanding in keeping with the fundamental principles of the -Magna Charta Universitatum", accepted in Bologna in 1988.
 The ability to know foreign languages and special terminology will make it possible for students to better understand modern literature, take a more active role in scientific missions abroad, and enhance attendance at international conferences, symposiums, seminars, etc.

-The textbook "Physics with Fundamentals of Biophysics" published in English is intended for students who attend the English-speaking lectures at agricultural educational institutions with a III-IV level of accreditation; it is also valuable to foreign and post-graduate students, translators and anyone interested in English terminology in the field of physics and biophysics.
+The textbook -Physics with Fundamentals of Biophysics" published in English is intended for students who attend the English-speaking lectures at agricultural educational institutions with a III-IV level of accreditation; it is also valuable to foreign and post-graduate students, translators and anyone interested in English terminology in the field of physics and biophysics.
 The author of the textbook, Professor Yuriy Posudin, National University of Life and Environmental Sciences of Ukraine, delivered a series of lectures as a Fulbright scholar in the USA in 1996.

-The main objectives of the course "Physics with Fundamentals of Biophysics" is to expose readers to the principal laws and theses of physics which make it possible to study general regularities of natural phenomena; to apply the principles and methods of the physical sciences to biological problems; to consider biophysical problems which are concerned with the viability of living objects (plants, animals, microorganisms) and their interaction with the environment; and to elucidate possible applications of physical instruments to agricultural, biological, ecological and medical uses.
+The main objectives of the course -Phyics with Fundamentals of Biophysics" is to expose readers to the principal laws and theses of physics which make it possible to study general regularities of natural phenomena; to apply the principles and methods of the physical sciences to biological problems; to consider biophysical problems which are concerned with the viability of living objects (plants, animals, microorganisms) and their interaction with the environment; and to elucidate possible applications of physical instruments to agricultural, biological, ecological and medical uses.
 The textbook contains examples of solutions to practical biophysical problems.
 Each text modulus contains a Ukrainian/English vocabulary of physical and biophysical terms.
 Additional informative material is provided in the appendix.